loteoo/hyperapp-starter/README.md

 ## Code generators
-(TODO: use enquired to ask questions and generate the corresponding component) Generate new Hyperapp components like this:
+(TODO: use enquirer to ask questions and generate the corresponding component) Generate new Hyperapp components like this:
 ```
 hygen component new --name 'component name'